Los Angeles County Department of Medical Examiner

 The Los Angeles County Department of Medical Examiner is the medical examiner's office of the government of the County of Los Angeles, California.
-It is located at the Boyle Heights neighborhood in Los Angeles.
+It is located in the Boyle Heights neighborhood in Los Angeles.

+History

 Established in its current form on December 17, 1920, by an ordinance approved by the Los Angeles County Board of Supervisors, the office has a history dating back to the appointment of the first county coroner in 1850.
-The LACDME was previously known as both the Los Angeles County Department of Medical Examiner-Coroner and the Los Angeles County Department of Coroner.
+The department was previously known as both the Los Angeles County Department of Medical Examiner-Coroner and the Los Angeles County Department of Coroner.

+As of 2023, it has a staff of 260, and covers 13,000 cases per year.

 List of chief medical examiners

 The Los Angeles County Department of Medical Examiner recognized the following individuals as its leaders in the agency's history.